graphviz-perl/GraphViz2/README.md

 ### If it is an arrayref of strings...

-- o The node is forced to be a record
+- The node is forced to be a record

     The actual shape, 'record' or 'Mrecord', is set globally, with: